KristianiEJPK/revolve2-1/README.md

 Random Body Generator: <br />
 * create_random_bodies <br />

+Gradient Experiments: <br />
+* tryout4gradients: Jupyter Notebook to play with gradients to see what is happening with different configurations <br />

 Here, we can find files to analyze data: <br />
 * analyze_behavioral: Jupyter Notebook to directly plot boxplots from the .sqlite databases.
 Used for the boxplots in the thesis. <br />
 * analyze_concentrations: Jupyter Notebook to create the GIFs of the concentrations.  <br />